brEaTh-263/To-Do/README.md

-#To-Do
+# To-Do
-A basic to-do app with responsive UI.
+## A basic to-do web app where users can login through google and manage their day-to-day tasks.
-## React.js with firebase
+### React.js with firebase